tombenner/nui/README.md

     myButton.nuiClass = @"LargeButton";

 *N.B.
 A style class can inherit from an indefinite number of style rules, so if you want to create groups of style rules, you can set `nuiClass` to something like `@"MyStyleGroup1:MyStyleGroup2:MyButton"`.*

+#### Modifying Styling While The Application Is Running

+To do this, add the following line after `[NUISettings init];` in [main.m](https://github.com/tombenner/nui/blob/master/Demo/NUIDemo/main.m), replacing `@"/path/to/Style.nss"` with the absolute file path of your .nss file (e.g. `/Users/myusername/projects/ios/MyApp/Style.nss`):

+    [NUISettings setAutoUpdatePath:@"/path/to/Style.nss"];

+Now, whenever you modify and save your .nss file while the app is running, the new changes will be applied instantaneously, without any need to rebuild the app.
+This can drastically speed up the process of styling.
+You'll want to remove this line when you create a release build.

 ### Creating Custom Themes